Career Guide

 Game Warden in Kentucky — 2026 Career Guide

-By WardenTools Research Team · Last updated 2026-06
+By WardenTools · Last updated 2026-06

 Game wardens in Kentucky are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Kentucky Department of Fish and Wildlife Resources, Law Enforcement Division.
 Kentucky conservation officers enforce fish and wildlife laws across 120 counties.
-The BLS does not separately report game-warden wage data for Kentucky in its May 2023 OEWS release — when a state's workforce is small, the figure is suppressed for statistical reliability.
-We do not estimate suppressed figures.
-For current Kentucky game warden pay, consult the Kentucky Department of Fish and Wildlife Resources, Law Enforcement Division, which lists salary ranges in active job postings.
-Nationally, the BLS reports a median of $60,380 across 6,290 wardens.
+The May 2023 OEWS omits Kentucky's game-warden wages — the BLS withholds state-level figures for small occupational cells to protect statistical reliability, and we will not guess at the suppressed value.
+Active pay scales live on the Kentucky Department of Fish and Wildlife Resources, Law Enforcement Division recruitment page.
+Kentucky's enforcement footprint is distinctive: Appalachian coal-field and Daniel Boone forest patrols across all 120 counties.
+Nationally, the median stands at $60,380 among 6,290 wardens.

 Kentucky Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Kentucky wardens should verify current pay ranges with the Kentucky Department of Fish and Wildlife Resources, as the BLS does not separately report the state's data.
+Kentucky wardens should verify current pay ranges with the Kentucky Department of Fish and Wildlife Resources, Law Enforcement Division, as the BLS does not separately report the state’s data.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens